Nahyan bin Mubarak Al Nahyan: Investments

 Nahyan was Chairman of Warid Telecom International (a regional telecoms group based out of Abu Dhabi with operations in Pakistan, Bangladesh, Uganda, Congo Brazzaville, and Ivory Coast).
 He is also chairman of the Abu Dhabi Group, Union National Bank, and United Bank Limited.

 Pakistan

-Nahyan has taken a keen interest in Pakistan–United Arab Emirates relations.
-He is one of two Emirati royals, that own estate with a personal game reserve near the mouth of the Indus River in Sindh Province used for falconeering and hunting; the other royal being the late Sheikh Zayed.
+He owns an estate with a game reserve near the mouth of the Indus River in Sindh Province which he uses for falconeering and hunting.
 Nahyan's Abu Dhabi United Group is a large investor in Pakistan.
 It owns Bank Alfalah, Warid Telecom, Wateen Telecom, Taavun and many more in Pakistan.
 He is also Founder Chairman of Bank Alfalah.

-Sheikh Nahyan Mubarak Al Nahyan is also recipient of Pakistan's highest civilian award, the Hilal-e-Pakistan, which was conferred upon him by the President of Pakistan in 2005.
+Al Nahyan is a recipient of Pakistan's highest civilian award, the Hilal-e-Pakistan, conferred upon him by the President of Pakistan in 2005.

 Georgia

 In Georgia, Nahyan invested in Kor Standard Bank (now Terabank) and Biltmore Hotel Tbilisi.

 Controversy

-On 17 October 2020, a curator of Hay’s Literary Festival, Caitlin McNamara, accused Sheikh Nahyan bin Mubarak Al Nahyan of sexually assaulting her on 14 February 2020, 11 days before the launch of festival.
+In October 2020, a curator of Hay’s Literary Festival, Caitlin McNamara, accused Al Nahyan of sexually assaulting her in February of that year, 11 days before the launch of festival.
 According to McNamara, Al Nahyan invited her to an official dinner to discuss the Hay festival.
-However, according to McNamara Al Nahyan called her at a remote villa on a private island and sexually assaulted her.
-Al Nahyan has denied the sex assault allegations.
+However, according to McNamara Al Nahyan took her to a remote villa on a private island and sexually assaulted her.
+Al Nahyan denied the allegations.

 In April 2021, a British woman (Ms. McNamara, 32) claimed that she was sexually assaulted by accused Nahyan bin Mubarak Al Nahyan.
 She claimed that she allegedly suffered at the hands of Sheikh Nahyan bin Mubarak Al Nahyan on 14 February 2020 at a private residence in Abu Dhabi.
 The Crown Prosecution Service said it could not bring charges because the alleged offence happened abroad.